 - Available In:

-4 Practical Examples to Use VBA Large Function in Excel
+How to Use VBA Large Function in Excel: 4 Suitable Examples

 There will be four suitable examples for using the VBA Large function in Excel.
-Firstly, we will find the highest value from a range.
-Secondly, we will get the lowest value.
-Thirdly, we will return the top three values.
+First, we will find the highest value from a range.
+Then, we will get the lowest value.
+We will return the top three values.
 Finally, we will show you how to combine the Large function with the VBA XLookup function.
 It will be used to return the name of the employee who generated the highest sales.

 1. Getting the Highest Value with VBA Large Function

 We will use the Excel VBA Large function to return the highest sales value.
 Here is a snapshot of the dataset for this example.
 You can press a shortcut key or click Visual Basic from the Developer tab to start typing the VBA codes.
+To display the Developer tab on the ribbon, you need to use Excel Options.
 Now, let us go through the steps.

-- Firstly, press Alt+F11 to bring up the VBA window.
+- First, press Alt+F11 to bring up the VBA window.

-- Thirdly, type the following code in that window.
+- Type the following code in that window.

 Option Explicit